evankaine/Syndicate/README.md

 ## Overview

 The Syndicate is a full stack application that allows users to browse legend characters from the game Apex Legends.
 Authorized users have the ability to create, update and delete tips/tricks which are associated with a selected legend on the detail page.
-This app utilizies Ruby on Rails and PostgreSQL on the backend, and React.js on the frontend.
+This app utilizies Ruby on Rails on the backend, and React on the frontend.

 <br>